Photo: Computer-aided Design and Drafting instructor, Roberto Romano

 Q: Roberto, can you share a little about your background in drafting and design?

-Roberto: Well to start, I am a 2009 graduate from Herzing's Computer-aided Design and Drafting (CADD) program!
+Roberto: Well to start, I am a 2009 graduate from Herzing's Computer-aided Design and Drafting (CAD) program!
 I was born in Montreal, Quebec and before I started the program at Herzing, I didn’t really have a background in drafting and design.

 I was starting in the field from scratch.
 After graduation, I was hired by an architecture firm as an Architectural Draftsperson.
 I worked in that role from 2009-2013.